US judge rules pro-Palestine activist Mahmoud Khalil can be deported

 A United States immigration judge has ruled that the deportation case against Mahmoud Khalil can proceed, a month after the Columbia University graduate student was detained over his involvement in pro-Palestine protests.

-Judge Jamee Comans made the determination on Friday at the end of a nearly two-hour hearing.
+Judge Jamee Comans made the determination on Friday at the end of a nearly two-hour hearing in the US state of Louisiana, saying the government had “established by clear and convincing evidence that he is removable”.

 Recommended Storieslist of 3 items